How to Check Yourself for Ticks

 If you have long hair, be sure to check the parts of your body your hair covers.
 Then, check your scalp and behind your ears for any raised bumps that could be an engorged tick.
 We recommend doing this over a sink or bathtub to prevent the tick from falling onto your clothes or carpet.
 If any furry friends accompanied you outdoors, perform a similar check on their fur and skin.
 Pets should be taken to a vet to receive veterinary care if a tick is found and for preventative measures.3.
 Inspect your clothes

 After you strip down, place your clothes in a bathtub or shower and give them a good shake to knock off any hiding ticks.
 Pay extra attention to your socks, shoes, and pant legs.
-Then, immediately wash your clothes in following the manufacturer’s instructions.
+Then, immediately wash and dry your clothes in following the manufacturer’s instructions.
 The heat will help kill any remaining ticks on your clothes.
 Repeat this process with any other washable items that may have been exposed to ticks, like picnic blankets and towels.4.
 Examine your belongings

 Because ticks are parasites that feed directly on their host, they may be found on items close to their host.
 This includes clothes, pet fur, bags, and other items that you may come in contact with.
 Inspect any purses, backpacks, camping gear, or picnic baskets you took with you on your outings, and don’t forget to check the interior of your car for ticks that may be on your car’s seats or floor mats attempting to get to you.5.
 Take a shower